 Folks who want a bit longer ride can also take the two-mile spur on the northwest side of the canal to ride down to the United States Geological Survey's Conte Anadromous Fish Laboratory.
 For this option, take the 11th Street Bridge to the section of Turners Falls known as "The Patch," and take the very first left after the bridge, which is an access road along the canal.
 You'll join other cyclists, rollerbladers, and walkers enjoying the view and the quiet.

-You can pick up a free map of the Turners Falls Canalside Trail bicycle path and all the bike routes in Franklin County at Basically Bicycles, which also sells books and maps of other great bicycling in Western Massachusetts.
+You can pick up a free map of the Turners Falls Canalside Trail bicycle path and all the bike routes in Franklin County at Basically Bicycles, 88 3rd Street.

-Use this link for an on-line map of the part of the Canalside Trail in downtown Turners Falls, and information about a walking tour of Turners Falls.
+Use this link to download a map of Canalside Trail in downtown Turners Falls.

-Parking for trail users is available at Unity Park in Turners Falls, at the end of Masonic Avenue in Turners Falls (mid-trail), and at the Deerfield end of the path, just off McClelland Farm Road.
+Parking for trail users is available at Unity Park in Turners Falls, near the Discovery Center, at the end of Masonic Avenue in Turners Falls (mid-trail), and at the Deerfield end of the path, just off McClelland Farm Road.
 Turners Falls has lots to offer.
 Enjoy your visit!